CiscoCXSecurity/udpy_proto_scanner/README.md

 Retries are supported and enabled by default in case any probes are dropped on their way to the target.
 Example: `-r 2` will send a probe and then 2 retries (3 packets to each host in total).

 Scanning time is predictable.
-The time taken for scans should depend only on the paramaters used and the length of the host list.
-If networks are congested or hosts are slow to responsd or there's some sort of a rate-limiting with replies, this will not affect scan time - although it could mean that you should scan at a lower rate.
+The time taken for scans should depend only on the parameters used and the length of the host list.
+If networks are congested or hosts are slow to respond or there's some sort of rate-limiting with replies, this will not affect scan time - although it could mean that you should scan at a lower rate.
 This is a feature, not a bug so that pentesters are not left wondering if their scan their scan will ever finish.

 Suitable for testing over slow links.  udpy_proto_scanner will wait 1 second by default for replies.
 You can wait longer using RTT option: `-R 2.5`